Frequently Asked Questions

 No. The person in Hypnosis is very much aware of all that goes on — actually his/her senses are more acute than in the Waking State.

-Is it possible that a subject can not be brought out of Hypnosis?
+Is it possible that a subject cannot be brought out of Hypnosis?

 Will I tell any secrets under Hypnosis?